MariamZayed/RHCSA/README.md

 # RHCSA
-admin 1 + bash labs
+admin one lectures and labs + bash labs